isa-ulisboa/msc-gis/exercises/msc-gis-ex05_zoning.md

 ## Preparation of the exercise

 - Download input data [Ex05_Zoning.zip](https://fenix.isa.ulisboa.pt/downloadFile/844497944594811/Ex05_Zoning.zip) from Fenix and extract the zip file.
-- Create the file sctructure for your project and place input data files inside DataIn folder
+- Create the file structure for your project and place input data files inside DataIn folder

 The ideal structure of a project folder should be, for the present exercise: